-Editor's Note: We're pleased to welcome Chris Salisbury to the ConnectLeader sales team.
+Editor's Note: This post was written by Chris Salisbury of the ConnectLeader sales team.
 Chris was formerly with Dyn, the Manchester, NH DNS Provider.
-Chris will be sharing his sales tips for ConnectLeader in future B2B Sales blogs.

 When I started out at Dyn, I was the single sales rep. among a team of engineers.
 It didn't take much time before they wanted to kick me out of the office because I was being "loud" and talking on the phone all day.
 It seemed my colleagues preferred a more "Zen-like" environment.